AntiqueCar - Antique Cars, Vintage Cars, Classic Cars and Trucks For Sale

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 20 20.
 Here is a view of the hydraulic clutch reservoir, hidden up under the fender but still accessible for service.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 22 22.
 Hydraulic lines are all about flaring tubing to handle the high pressure.
-We use this unit from Eastwood because it has a rotating head for various sizes and also makes double flares.
+You will want a tool that comes with a variety of heads and can make double flares.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 23 23.
-Here is a close-up showing the double flare head we will be using on this project.
+This picture shows the double flare head we will need.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 24 24.
 And here is a sample of the double flare it produces.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 25 25.
-For stainless steel brake lines we use this Imperial unit to make the single flares because it has a roller tip that does not mar the surface.
+For stainless steel brake lines we need a special flair tool with a roller tip to assure that the flared surface does not get scratched.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 26 26.
 Here is an sample of that flare.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 27 27.
-Once installed the stainless ferrule fits precisely on this bubble flare.
+And here is the stainless steel tube with the a ferrule ready for installation.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 28 28.
-We use this Eastwood flare set (#11535) when we need to make flares on the vehicle.
+We use this Eastwood flare set (#11535).

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 29 29.
-The slender flaring tool can go right up against the body panels in tight situations and it makes every type of flare you might need.
+The tool is slim enough to go right up against the body panels in tight situations and it makes every type of flare you might need.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 30 30.
 Here is a double flare we made with this tool.